-10) Prepare to share your "Clear Vision" when you arrive home
+10) Prepare to share your Ideas for future when you arrive home

 Send follow-up notes and LinkedIn requests to your new contacts while the conference is still fresh in your mind.
 Include a personalized message to accompany your request on LinkedIn.
 Remember to make yourself memorable by reminding your new contact what you discussed.